ageyev/enlarge-arabic/README.md

 The 10,000-character threshold has an important edge case: on pages like Facebook where the first 10K characters are React metadata and UI chrome, the check can return `false` even when Arabic content is visible on screen.
 For this reason, user-initiated toggles bypass Deep Sleep (the user explicitly told us there is Arabic on the page), while only automated initialization paths use the heuristic.

+### Dark theme via CSS custom properties

+The options page and sidepanel use a single `@media (prefers-color-scheme: dark)` block in `shared.css` that overrides the CSS custom property values defined in `:root`.
+Because every color in the UI is referenced via `var()`, the entire theme switches with zero JavaScript — the browser handles detection, application, and live switching automatically.

+The dark palette follows Google's Material Design dark theme conventions.
+A dedicated `--color-on-primary` variable handles text-on-accent contrast inversion: in light mode, white text on dark blue buttons; in dark mode, near-black text on light blue buttons.
+All color pairings are WCAG 2.1 AA compliant (minimum 4.5:1 contrast ratio for normal text).
+The `color-scheme: light dark` declaration on `:root` ensures native UI elements (scrollbars, form controls, text selection) also adapt.

+### React Fragments and Chrome extension pages

+React Fragments (`<>...</>`) must not be used at the root level of components rendered via `createRoot` in Chrome extension pages.
+Fragments place their children directly into the container node as siblings; when anything external modifies the container's child list (other extensions injecting content scripts, Google Translate wrapping text nodes, Chrome's own sidepanel lifecycle), React's `removeChild` calls during reconciliation fail with `NotFoundError`.
+A wrapper `<div>` creates an isolated boundary that shields React's DOM operations from external interference.
+This is a known, unresolved React issue ([#17256](https://github.com/facebook/react/issues/17256), open since 2019) that affects all React versions from 16 through 19.
+The sidepanel is particularly vulnerable because Chrome injects content scripts from other installed extensions into sidepanel pages.

 ## SPA and dynamic content support